darrensyu/CBSI_Movies/README.md

 ##Initial Prompt:
 Three hollywood movie production companies, each produces 5-10 movies a year, 10% of the movies fail financially, actors are paid base amount plus rev share.
 Assume 4 core actors per movie.
 Produce a display that shows actors, actor revenue, movie production companies revenue, losses for each and a form that allows a user to enter an actor and map to movie and base pay .
+##Secondary Prompt:
+Produce a display that shows a) the number of lines and words in each movie script for each Actor, and,  b) the number of times the Actor's character will be mentioned in each script by other Actors (for instance, Actor plays "Mad Max", this is a count of how many times a reference to "Max" or "Mad Max" by another character is made in the script).

 ##Assumptions:
 During the course of this project I made a few assumptions in regards to how the information should be interpreted and how certain elements of the database relate to each other.